sean-milliken/MarginGuard/README.md

 **This document:**
 (a) is for informational purposes only,
 (b) references AWS product offerings and practices, which are subject to change without notice,
 (c) does not create any commitments or assurances from AWS and its affiliates, suppliers or licensors.
 AWS products or services are provided "as is" without warranties, representations, or conditions of any kind, whether express or implied.
 The responsibilities and liabilities of AWS to its customers are controlled by AWS agreements, and this document is not part of, nor does it modify, any agreement between AWS and its customers, and
 (d) is not to be considered a recommendation or viewpoint of AWS.

 **Additionally, you are solely responsible for testing, security and optimizing all code and assets on GitHub repo, and all such code and assets should be considered:**
 (a) as-is and without warranties or representations of any kind,
 (b) not suitable for production environments, or on production or other critical data, and
 (c) to include shortcuts in order to support rapid prototyping such as, but not limited to, relaxed authentication and authorization and a lack of strict adherence to security best practices.

+**Financial Disclaimer:**
+MarginGuard is a demonstration project for hackathon evaluation.
+All financial calculations are deterministic and based on synthetic company data (Steel City Beverages).
+Real-world deployment requires validation with actual supply chain data and financial controls.
+Do not use for production financial decision-making without proper testing and compliance review.

-**All work produced is open source.
-More information can be found in the GitHub repo.**
+**All work produced is open source.** More information can be found in the GitHub repository.